-- TRANSLATED SOULS WHEN IT IS SPEAKING OF PEOPLE. - TRANSLATED LIVING CREATURES WHEN THE SAME WORD IS SPEAKING OF ANIMALS.
+- THEY TRANSLATED IT SOULS WHEN IT IS SPEAKING OF PEOPLE. - THEY TRANSLATED IT LIVING CREATURES WHEN THE SAME WORD IS SPEAKING OF ANIMALS.
 How could the translators possibly know when the same word is speaking of mortal being and when it is speaking of immortal being?
-Just as "up" cannot mean "down," "Mortal" cannot mean "Immortal"
+Just as "up" cannot mean "down," "Mortal" cannot mean "Immortal." - o Although it is clear that the translators attempted to hide this from their readers, every breathing creature has the same "soul" (nehphesh) that persons have.

 "Then God said, 'Let the waters teem with swarms of living souls (nehpheshs-mortal beings), and let birds fly above the earth in the open expanse of the heavens.'
 And God created the great sea monsters, and every living soul (nehphesh-mortal beings) that moves, with which the waters swarmed after their kind, and every winged bird after its kind; and God saw that it was good.
 And God blessed them, saying, 'Be fruitful and multiply, and fill the waters in the seas, and let birds multiply on the earth.'
 And there was evening and there was morning, a fifth day.
-Then God said, 'Let the earth bring forth living souls (nehpheshs-mortal beings) after their kind: cattle and creeping thing and beasts of the earth after their kind'; and it was so...and to every beast of the earth, and to every fowl of the air, and to everything that creeps upon the earth, wherein there is life (nehpheshs-mortal beings) I have given every green herb for meat" (Genesis 1:20-30).
+Then God said, 'Let the earth bring forth living souls (nehpheshs-mortal beings) after their kind: cattle and creeping thing and beasts of the earth after their kind; and it was so...and to every beast of the earth, and to every fowl of the air, and to everything that creeps upon the earth, wherein there is life (nehpheshs-mortal beings) I have given every green herb for meat" (Genesis 1:20-30).
 "Living creatures" (nehpheshs-mortal beings) is used to describe all living things on earth, people, animals, birds, and fish, not eternal life or some immaterial invisible something that is in a person that is now eternal.
 If a person being a soul (nehphesh-a living being) makes that person be either immortal or in the image of God, then it makes animals, birds, and fish have a immortal soul in them and be in the image of God.